How to Play the Waiting Game with Kids

 Simon Says

-When your child must sit still be quiet in a Waiting Room you may as well try to nail a blob of Jello to a tree.
+When your child must sit still and be quiet in a Waiting Room, you may as well try to nail a blob of Jello to a tree.

-Playing a version of Simon Says combined with the Lamaze exercises you learned can be a life saver.
-Kids can move muscles in a calm and controlled manner while focusing on something besides waiting and waiting.
+Playing a version of Simon Says, combined with the Lamaze exercises you learned, can be a lifesaver.
+Kids can move muscles calmly while focusing on something besides waiting and waiting.

 Example:

-Simon says, Flex your arm muscles. ( Use ‘bicep’ with older kids after you have played a few times.)
+Simon says, Flex your arm muscles.
+(Use ‘biceps’ with older kids after you have played a few times.)

 How to play the waiting game with your kids.
-Play Simon says….more ideas in post
+Play Simon says….more ideas in the post

 OH MY!
-I can’t tell you how many times this game save my sisters and my behinds when we Played the Waiting Game…and we did it all to often.
+I can’t tell you how many times this game saved my sisters and my behinds when we Played the Waiting Game…and we did it all too often.

-Some preachers kids knew the rules and taught us how to play as we quietly waited for our verbose parents to stop talking and takes us home ( That is another drama.)
+Some preacher’s kids knew the rules for Animals, Vegetables, or Minerals and taught us how to play as we quietly waited for our verbose parents to stop talking and take us home.
+My sisters and I had a lot in common with those preacher’s kids who were expected to “Be seen and not heard,” rules that had been around since before the 1950s.

-The trick is the players will have to quickly learn the difference between an animal a vegetable and a mineral.
-Yes, a fruit like a banana does qualify as a vegetable…tho; it did not seem correct to me when I was 6.
+The trick is the players will quickly learn the difference between an animal, a vegetable, and a mineral.
+Yes, a fruit like a banana qualifies as a vegetable…tho’ it did not seem correct to me when I was 6.

 The players take turns asking one question. ” Is it a vegetable?”

-Play the Waiting Game with the Game Animals, Vegetable or Mineral.-see post for more quiet game ideas to play in a waiting room…
+Play the Waiting Game with the Game Animals, Vegetable or Mineral.
+See the post for more quiet game ideas for playing in a waiting room.

 “Is it a mineral?”

-The next player knows that what ever is on the leader’s mind is an animal.
+The next player knows that whatever is on the leader’s mind is an animal by the process of elimination.
 “Is it an animal?”

 Yes!
 You get to ask another question.

-…and so on until the animal is narrowed down.
+…and so on until the kind of animal is narrowed down.

 Is this animal brown?